 Maine has approved the use of marijuana for a large number of conditions.
 These conditions include neurological conditions such Alzheimer’s disease, multiple sclerosis, and Parkinson’s disease; life-threatening conditions such as cancer, HIV or AIDS, and epilepsy and digestive disorders of inflammatory bowel disease and nausea.

 They also include Amyotrophic Lateral Sclerosis, Cachexia or wasting syndrome, Nail-patella syndrome, Huntington’s disease and Crohn’s disease.
 Of course, Maine also did not forget Glaucoma, Hepatitis C, Post-traumatic stress disorder (PTSD), and chronic pain.
 However, you no longer need a qualifying condition to be a part of the medical program.
 If your doctor thinks you should use marijuana therapeutically, that is enough.

 Medical marijuana patients in Maine are allowed to have 2.5 oz of marijuana in their possession at any time.
 When it comes to growing marijuana, they are allowed to have six mature plants at a time.

 Maine has dispensaries for buying medical marijuana, but patients who would like to have their custom grown can have a personal caregiver.
 Maine Marijuana caregivers need to be at least 21 years old and are allowed to grow plants on behalf of a patient.

-Patients from other states are also allowed to smoke marijuana in Maine, but they are not allowed to purchase it from a dispensary.
+Patients from other states can smoke marijuana in Maine, but they are not allowed to purchase it from a dispensary.
 Get your medical marijuana card at marijuanadoctors.com